marcz2007/ConnectZ/README.md

 8 Invalid file The file is opened but does not conform the format.
 9 File error The file can not be found, opened or read for some reason.

-1.7 Assessment
-We will judge your submission on a number of criteria.